ZoneIn Privacy Policy

 3. About ZoneIn

 ZoneIn is an iOS self-control and screen-time management app.
-It is designed for users who want to restrict their own device usage.
-It is not designed as a parental-control service for supervising someone else.
+It is listed as ZoneIn: App Blocker for ADHD in the App Store.
+References to ADHD, ADHD brains, or ADHD-friendly design describe product positioning and are not medical claims.
+ZoneIn is not a medical device, mental-health service, ADHD diagnosis tool, ADHD treatment, addiction treatment, therapy, or professional healthcare service.
+ZoneIn is designed for users who want to restrict their own device usage, not as a parental-control service for supervising someone else.

 ZoneIn asks you to sign in with Apple and grant Apple Screen Time / FamilyControls authorization.
 You can then create immediate focus sessions or recurring schedules that block selected apps, app categories, websites, and website categories.
-The blocking is enforced through Apple DeviceActivity and ManagedSettings APIs and may continue while the main ZoneIn app is closed.
+Blocking is enforced through Apple Screen Time-related APIs and may continue while the main ZoneIn app is closed.

-ZoneIn also includes an optional feature called Hard Mode.
+ZoneIn also includes Hard Mode, an optional app-removal restriction setting.
 When active, Hard Mode can prevent app removal across the device during an active block.
 This is an Apple ManagedSettings behavior and is not limited to the ZoneIn app icon.

 4. Data we collect and process

 The table below summarizes the main categories of data processed by ZoneIn.
-“Local only” means the data is stored on your device and is not uploaded to a first-party ZoneIn server based on the current app design described to us.
+“Local only” means the data is stored on your device and is not uploaded to a first-party ZoneIn server based on the current app design.

 | Category | Examples | Where it is stored or processed | Purpose |